dparker1005/pmpro-abandoned-cart-recovery/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-abandoned-cart-recovery/issues

 == Changelog ==

+= 1.0 - 2025-08-11 =
+* ENHANCEMENT: Now allowing sending test emails when editing email templates. #8 (@dparker1005)
+* ENHANCEMENT: Now showing all available email template variables when editing email templates. #8 (@dparker1005)
+* BUG FIX: Fixed PHP notices that would be logged when the plugin is active. #6, #9 (@MaximilianoRicoTabo, @dparker1005)

 = 0.1 - 2024-12-24 =
 * Initial release